 Both Snowflake and Redshift offer on-demand pricing models as well as 30%-70% discounts for prepaying.
 The cost of these platforms depends on how much you use them, performance requirements and dataset sizes.

 Redshift charges per-hour per-node compute.
 With dc2 nodes storage is coupled to compute while with RA3 nodes storage is offloaded S3.
 To calculate costs, multiply the price per hour for the selected node by the cluster size and number of utilized hours - [price per hour] x [cluster size] x [utilized hours].
 With RA3 nodes, Redshift managed storage is charged at S3 rates.
 Keep in mind, your cluster can be formed only using the same type of nodes, which makes it hard to adjust to dynamic use-cases.
 Redshift only offers a limited number of instance types, hence switching between node types will result in a step jump in costs.

 Storage pricing is $23 per terabyte per month with an annual commitment, or $40 per terabyte per month on-demand.
 Even though we chose to put Snowflake and Redshift under the same category, there are critical differences between them.
 While a benchmark might show that Redshift is cheaper than Snowflake, Snowflake is easier to manage.
-In addition, because Redshift couples storage and compute, you can end up paying for more for Redshift just to store larger data sets.
 A true cost comparison needs to take into account your true data size, compute, and administrative costs.

 When working with relatively small workloads and when usage is manageable, this flexible pricing model can be very cost effective.
 By monitoring your performance and usage needs, you can turn compute resources on and off to control costs.
 Another advantage associated with Snowflake is its ease-of-use.
 While Snowflake is not considered a cheap platform, it provides a friendly user experience which in the long run can save costs spent on manpower and resources.